 There are many different types of wetlands, they are varied and diverse, and many types are specific to their areas.
-In Hawaii we have our own types of wetlands many of which are not found elsewhere.
-Because of this diversity it is even difficult for the experts to agree on a single classification system.
-So in many cases a local definitions and characterizations are used.
+In Hawaii, we have our own types of wetlands many of which are not found elsewhere.
+Because of this diversity, it is even difficult for the experts to agree on a single classification system.
+So in many cases, local definitions and characterizations are used.
 Hawaiian wetlands are also areas that have been historically utilized and highly valued by Hawaiian society because they contain the most precious and abundant resources such as food and water.
 The RAMSAR definitions have a broad application because it refers to their geology and place within the watershed.
 The “Ramsar Convention” has adopted a Ramsar Classification of Wetland Type which includes 42 types, grouped into three categories: Marine and Coastal Wetlands, Inland Wetlands, and Human-made Wetlands.

 The RAMSAR definitions have 5 groupings of the major wetland types: